-The aim of this study was to gather the opinions of an expert panel of nuclear medicine personnel and develop consensus statements regarding the most appropriate methods for questioning female patients about their pregnancy status before diagnostic nuclear medicine procedures.
+The aim of this study is to gather the opinions of an expert panel of nuclear medicine personnel and develop consensus statements regarding the most appropriate methods to use to question female patients about their pregnancy status prior to diagnostic nuclear medicine procedures.
 The establishment and implementation of consensus statements into practice will ensure a more consistent approach to assist nuclear medicine personnel to confidently and accurately identify women in the early stages of pregnancy.